lianeheidemann/aplicativo_firebaseremoteconfig/README.md

 ---

 > This project provides a production-ready implementation of Firebase Remote Config in Flutter, enabling dynamic control of application UI elements without requiring new app releases.
-Configuration [...]

 **Primary Applications:**
 - A/B testing UI variations